Lumpsum vs SIP: Which is better?

 In this scenario, you can invest the money as a lump sum investment wisely as a lumpsum order in a fund of your choice.

-Benefits of lumpsum
+Benefits of Lumpsum

 - With the lumpsum investment method, people can invest a large amount in one go.
 As a result, when the market shows a growth period, then the value which you have invested also increases.